umd-lhcb/lhcb-ntuples-gen/docs/software_manuals/git_annex.md

 Files added via `git add` can be changed just like a regular file.

+## Change the name of annexed files
+Once a file has been annexed with `git annex add`, the actual file will be moved automatically by `git-annex` inside `.git` folder in your project, and `git-annex` will create a symbolic link in-place pointing to that file.

+So, if you just want to **rename** the annexed file, **without changing its content**, just view that symbolic link as a regular file added to `git`.

+!!! example
+    Consider the following example:

+    1. Place `a.root` in `folderA/a.root`.
+    2. Annex the file with:
+        ```
+        git annex add folderA/a.root
+        ```
+    3. Now `folderA/a.root` will be just a symbolic link, and the actual root file is placed in `.git` in your project root
+    4. Suppose you want to rename `a.root` to `b.root`.
+In this case, you can:
+        ```
+        mv folderA/a.root folderA/b.root
+        git add folderA/a.root folderA/b.root  # <-- We are not using annex here!!!
+        git commit -a
+        ```

 ## Synchronize files between local and remote repositories